UPPMAX/R-matlab-julia-HPC/docs/r/evaluation.md

 This is the page for evaluating the current iteration of the course.

-???- question "Where can I find the results of earlier evaluations?"
+???- hint "Where can I find the results of earlier evaluations?"

     At [the 'Evaluations' page](../evaluations/README.md).